-Enjoy eBooks, audiobooks, magazines, comics, and graphic novels from OverDrive, RBdigital, and Cloud Library, and check out Tumble Book Library for kids.
+Enjoy eBooks, eAudiobooks, eMagazines, and newspapers from OverDrive, Cloud Library, and PressReader, and check out Tumble Book Library for kids.
 We have two streaming movie services for Chatham cardholders – check out Kanopy for streaming thoughtful entertainment; and Hoopla for an enormous selection of digital video (movies and TV shows), music, audiobooks, ebooks, and comics.

 Click here for more digital content for children.